cmumme/tegra/examples/builder/removable/README.md

         "base", "linux", "linux-firmware", "refind",
         "nano", "vi", "vim"
     ])
-    // Generates and writes the new system's FS table .generateFSTab()
+    // Generates and writes the new system's FS table with swap (if it's enabled), boot, and root
+    // partitions
+    .generateFSTab()
     // Sets the hostname to ``tegra``. (or whatever is in hostname.patch) The Tegra builder runs off
     // of packages, commands, and patches.
 Patches are used to edit/create any file in the new system